hyperpixel34/aerothemeplasma/INSTALL.md

 4. Unpack the icon archive and move the folder to ```~/.local/share/icons```, then select the icon theme in System Settings.
 5. Unpack the cursor archive and move the folder to ```/usr/share/icons```, then follow [this](https://www.youtube.com/watch?v=Dj7co2R7RKw) guide to install the cursor theme.
 5. Move the files located in ```mimetype``` into ```~/.local/share/mime/packages``` and then run ```update-mime-database ~/.local/share/mime``` to fix DLLs and EXE files sharing the same icons.
-6. Segoe UI, Segoe UI Bold, and Segoe UI Italic are required for this theme and they should be installed as system-wide fonts.
+6. Segoe UI, Segoe UI Bold, Segoe UI Semibold and Segoe UI Italic are required for this theme and they should be installed as system-wide fonts.

 If SDDM fails to pick up on the cursor theme, go to System Settings -> Startup and Shutdown -> Login Screen (SDDM), and click on Apply Plasma Settings to enforce your current cursor theme, and other relevant settings.
 Do this *after* installing everything else.
 If even that fails, change the default cursor theme in ```/usr/share/icons/default/index.theme``` to say ```aero-drop```.